History of Paraná: Progress and its problems

 As the state government sought to make Paraná the agricultural hub of the country and a wood producer capable of carrying out extensive reforestation, land conflicts not only continued but grew in intensity.
 Hundreds of thousands of small landowners and landless workers staged a rural exodus that caused a demographic emptying in more than fifty municipalities.
 Such emigrants went mainly to the Midwest and the Amazon, taking their productive capacities with them.

 In the early 1960s, Paraná suffered greatly from drought, dry weather, and frosts.
 In this period, the state concentrated about 50% of the national coffee production.
 In all, there were 1.8 million hectares of coffee, with an average of 20 million sacks harvested.
 In 1963, Paraná was hit by one of the largest wildfires in Brazil in the 20th century.
 The fire burned about 10% of the state's territory, 8,000 properties in 128 municipalities and killed more than 100 people.
 As a result, Paraná began a fire prevention strategy by creating a model monitoring alert system.
 It also began the diversification of crops in agriculture that was only intensified after 1975, including the mechanization of the field.

-Also in the 1960s, the Figueira Thermoelectric Plant went into operation, being the only thermoelectric plant located in the state that relies solely on coal.
+Also in the 1960s, the Figueira Thermal Power Station went into operation, being the only thermoelectric plant located in the state that relies solely on coal.
 The initiative aimed to supply the demand for energy in the region and to exploit the coal mines in Paraná's main coal basin.